JensKlimke/jk/docs/architecture/overview.md

 The project uses a monorepo structure to facilitate code sharing between packages:

-- The `models` package defines shared data structures used by both the frontend and backend
+- Shared libraries define common data structures and functionality used by both frontend and backend components
 - The `api-server` package provides common functionality for creating API servers

 ## Deployment Architecture